stevavoliajvar/stop_cloudflare/what-to-do.md

 > 3. Open about:config and search "*extensions.torbutton.use_nontor_proxy*".
 Set it to "*true*".
 > 4. Create new boolean "*extensions.torlauncher.start_tor*".
 Set it to "*false*".
 > 5. Close Tor Browser.
 >
-> (In version 9.0, Tor project suddenly removed the ability to set custom proxy.
-Ask your friend for help if you still unable to disable Tor.)
->
 > Other guide is [here](https://www.whonix.org/wiki/Tor_Browser_without_Tor#Disabling_Tor).